Check out below or our facebook page for more information and updates.

 Evacuations - When we EVACUATE we remove everyone from any immediate danger of the buildings and grounds.
 Our alarm will sound (continuous ringing of the bell).
 Our assembly point is on the courts near the lunchroom.
 We have appointed wardens who report to the the designated chief warden once all the students, staff and visitors are accounted for.
 If you are on the school grounds at the time of an evacuation please follow the instructions given to you by staff.
 If you are in your car please remain in it.
 DO NOT ENTER THE SCHOOL GROUNDS during an evacuation.

-In the event of a lockdown we will will contact parents as soon as we able.
+In the event of a lockdown we will will contact parents as soon as we are able.
 The first place we will do this is on the Dawson website and facebook page.
-We will then try to text or ring all caregivers.
+We will then try to text, Seesaw message or ring all caregivers.
 Please make sure we have your up to date numbers.
 Do not come to school, phone teachers or the school during this time as it could put people in danger.

 We take every effort to ensure the safety of your child.
 We have practices for both lockdowns and evacuations at least once a term.